-For most employees, the practical difference between QE and OTE is small.
+For most employees in straightforward pay arrangements, the practical difference between QE and OTE is small.
 But understanding exactly what is included and excluded matters — especially for employers managing casual staff, commission-based workers, or complex pay structures.
 Getting the earnings base wrong means either underpaying super (and facing an ATO SGC charge) or overpaying (a cash flow drain that compounds with every pay run under the new per-payrun rules).

 Quick summary

-• Qualifying Earnings (QE) replaces OTE as the super calculation base from 1 July 2026
+Qualifying Earnings (QE) becomes the super calculation base from 1 July 2026

-• For most employees, QE and OTE produce similar results — the practical difference is minor
+for most employees, QE and OTE produce similar amounts — the practical difference is minor

-• Casual loading (25%) is included in qualifying earnings
+the 25% casual loading is included in qualifying earnings

 What are qualifying earnings?